 Whilst the Sub-Fund may invest in funds approved by the CSRC and offered to the public in Mainland China, these are not regulated by the SFC.
 In addition to the Expenses and Charges charged by the Sub-Fund, investor should note that there may be additional costs involved when investing into these underlying funds, including fees and expenses charged by investment manager of these underlying funds as well as fees payable by the Sub-Fund during its subscription to or redemption from these underlying funds.
 Furthermore, there can be no assurance that 1) the liquidity of the underlying funds will always be sufficient to meet redemption request as and when made; and 2) investment objective and strategy of the underlying funds will be successfully achieved despite the due diligence procedures undertaken by the Manager in the selection and monitoring of the underlying funds.
-If the Sub-Fund invests in an underlying fund managed by the Manager or Connected Person of the Sub-Fund and will endeavour to ensure that such conflicts are resolved fairly.
+If the Sub-Fund invests in an underlying fund managed by the Manager or Connected Person of the Manager, potential conflict of interest may arise.
+The Manager will have regards to its obligations to the Sub-Fund and will endeavour to ensure that such conflicts are resolved fairly.
 Please refer to the section headed "Conflicts of Interest" for details under the circumstances.